Bousandie/calculator/README.md

 # calculator
-I created this simple calculator using HTML, CSS, and JS
+I created this dummy online store showing an error code when a purchase is about to be made using HTML, CSS, and JS